LEEYJ1021/opssat-ad-detection-causal/README.md

 | **SMAP/MSL** | dataset-pooled (n_anom=88 windows) | significant (p_fdr=0.031) | significant (p_fdr=4.7×10⁻⁹) | significant (p_fdr=1.3×10⁻⁶) |
 | **SMD** | dataset-pooled (n_anom=11,493 windows) | significant (p_fdr=8×10⁻³⁸) | significant (p_fdr=3.7×10⁻¹⁶⁷) | significant (p_fdr=1.4×10⁻¹⁶⁶) |

 **Direction is preserved in all three datasets**: `diff`/`diff²` clear placebo by much larger margins than `level`.
 The p-value gap is about 7 orders of magnitude in SMAP/MSL and about 129 in SMD. **Strict specificity (`level` = null) is not preserved**: `level` is weakly but reliably above placebo in both external datasets.
+Fig. 6a plots these three rows on a common −log₁₀(p) axis (broken for SMD); Fig. 6b gives the SMD channel-level breadth that is the more conservative summary described next.

 **Independence caveat for the pooled p-values.** The pooled tests treat anomaly windows as exchangeable units, but windows are nested within channels and machines and are not independent.
 The extreme SMD p-values (10⁻¹⁶⁷) are therefore nominal and should be read as descriptive of direction, not as calibrated evidence strength.
-The **channel-level counts** are the more conservative summary: in SMD, 97/1,038 channels (9.3%) are significant for `level`, versus 142/1,038 (13.7%) for `diff` and 145/1,038 (14.0%) for `diff²`, i.e. roughly 1.5 times as many channels for the derivative features.
+The **channel-level counts** are the more conservative summary (Fig. 6b): in SMD, 97/1,038 channels (9.3%) are significant for `level`, versus 142/1,038 (13.7%) for `diff` and 145/1,038 (14.0%) for `diff²`, i.e. roughly 1.5 times as many channels for the derivative features.
 That gap is consistent in direction with the pooled result and much more modest in size.
 A cluster-robust re-analysis (bootstrap by channel/machine) is listed under [Planned extensions](#planned-extensions-not-in-this-release).

 **Channel-type-stratified results** (exploratory family, separately FDR-corrected).
 In SMAP/MSL, the `continuous` channel type shows `level` n.s. (p_fdr=0.35) with `diff`/`diff²` significant, the OPS-SAT-AD pattern exactly, while the `quantized` type shows `level` weakly significant.
 The `float_noise_suspect` type could not be tested in SMAP/MSL (1/82 channels, 3 anomaly windows) and showed no significant effect for any feature in SMD (fewest anomaly windows there: 162 across 17 channels).

-### Stage 2 — Temporal precedence and normal-segment control (external replication of §3.2–3.3c)
+### Stage 2 — Temporal precedence and normal-segment control (external replication of §3.2–3.3c; Fig. 7)

 **Methodological note.** An initial attempt to increase power by sliding multiple onset candidates within each SMAP/MSL anomaly window (analogous to OPS-SAT-AD's Monte Carlo onset propagation) was found, on diagnosis, to contaminate the pre-onset baseline whenever the anomaly window (median 120 samples) exceeded the baseline length (20 samples): offset-shifted "onset candidates" ended up partially inside the anomaly itself.
 This was caught via a paired jointly-valid-candidate check and a window-length stratification test (both in `docs/dev-log/step_external_validation.md`).
 The results below use the corrected method: the **ground-truth onset only**, with an **adaptive (non-sliding) post-onset search window** whose upper bound was confirmed, via a sensitivity sweep from 150 to 5,000 samples, not to introduce censoring bias (n and effect direction stable across a 33× range of window caps).